 We view our staff team as an extended family and, at any time, one member of that family may need more support than others.
 We are never judgemental, and we are always supportive.

-Wellbeing not about cake, it is about knowing staff well enough – and having a system of transparency - so that we notice when someone is down, when they need help or when they are overworked.
+Wellbeing is not about cake, it is about knowing staff well enough – and having a system of transparency - so that we notice when someone is down, when they need help or when they are overworked.
 And it is about stepping in to offer support in that moment.

 Kulvarn Atwal is executive headteacher of two large primary schools in the London Borough of Redbridge and author of The Thinking School: developing a dynamic learning community